fabio914/RealityMixer/README.md

 You can find instructions and tutorials [on this page](Instructions.md).

+**ATTENTION!** Mixed Reality Capture is broken on the Quest 2/Pro after version 51 was released (that uses Android 12).
+You'll need to follow additional steps with [SideQuest](https://sidequestvr.com/).
+You can read these steps [here](Additional-Instructions.md)

 ## Requirements

  - Oculus Quest 1 or 2, or the Meta Quest Pro, with the [Oculus MRC Calibration app](https://www.oculus.com/experiences/quest/2532132800176262/) version 1.7 installed.